killera/killera.github.com/_posts/2018-10-23-performance-tuning-checklist.md

 | CPU         | >90%                              | <30%  |
 | Memory      | 13G                               | 2G    |

-Look back the whole process, we found that the issue is totally different with what we thought at the beginning.
-Following the right process allows us finding the issue quickly.
+When look back the whole performance tuning process, we found that the issue is totally different with what we have thought at the beginning.
+By following the right process, we identified and fixed issue quickly.

 [^1]: [https://blogs.msdn.microsoft.com/brian_jones/2010/06/22/writing-large-excel-files-with-the-open-xml-sdk/](https://blogs.msdn.microsoft.com/brian_jones/2010/06/22/writing-large-excel-files-with-the-open-xml-sdk/)